 Also called marijuana, pot, weed, grass, gunja, yarndi, Mary Jane

 Cannabis is a depressant drug which means that it slows down and interferes with the functioning of the brain and the body.
-Cannabis may also have hallucinogenic effects.
+Cannabis contains the psychoactive chemical THC (delta-9 tetrahydrocannabinol) which can cause hallucinogenic effects.
 Hallucinogens affect the brain, producing distortions of the senses, mood and thought.
-Cannabis is a plant containing a range of psychoactive chemicals, the most important of which is THC (delta-9 tetrahydrocannabinol).

 What does it look like?